 In 2005, the percentage of persons below the poverty level was 18.4%.

-In the 2005 tax year, the average millage was about 26.47 for residential property, and 29.80 for non-residential property.
+In the 2005 tax year, the average property tax millage in New Mexico was about 26.47 for residential property and 29.80 for non-residential property.

 In 2006, New Mexico accounted for 3.4% of the crude oil, 8.5% of the dry natural gas, and 10.2% of the natural gas liquids produced in the United States.

-In 2006, the state-owned, privately run commuter railway, the New Mexico Rail Runner Express, began serving the Albuquerque metropolitan area, connecting the city proper with Santa Fe and other communities.
+In 2006, the New Mexico Rail Runner Express, a state-owned, privately run commuter railway, began serving the Albuquerque metropolitan area.

 Since 2006, over 300 suborbital flights have been successfully launched from Spaceport America.

-Rocket launches began in April 2007 at Spaceport America, the world's first operational and purpose-built commercial spaceport.
+Rocket launches began in April 2007 at Spaceport America, located in Upham, New Mexico.

 In 2007, the per capita personal income was $31,474.

-Based on 2008 data, New Mexico had 146 law enforcement agencies across the state, county, and municipal levels, with over 5,000 sworn police officers.
+Based on 2008 data, New Mexico had 146 law enforcement agencies and over 5,000 sworn police officers.

 In 2008, New Mexico was the first state to officially adopt a Navajo textbook for use in public schools.

-In 2008, the New Mexico Rail Runner Express system expanded with the adding of the BNSF Railway's line from Belen to a few miles south of Lamy.
+In 2008, the Rail Runner system expanded with the addition of the BNSF Railway's line from Belen to a few miles south of Lamy.

-In 2008, the election of Barack Obama marked New Mexico's transition into a Democratic stronghold.
+The election of Barack Obama in 2008 marked New Mexico's transition into a Democratic stronghold.

-According to the Los Angeles Times, by July 2009, New Mexico ranked 25th in the nation for alcohol-related crash rates, improving from having the highest rates previously.
+According to the Los Angeles Times, by July 2009, New Mexico's alcohol-related crash rates ranked 25th in the nation.

-In 2009, New Mexico became the 15th state to abolish capital punishment.
+New Mexico became the 15th state to abolish capital punishment in 2009.

-According to Association of Religion Data Archives (ARDA), the largest denominations in 2010 were the Catholic Church, the Southern Baptist Convention, The Church of Jesus Christ of Latter-day Saints, and the United Methodist Church.
+According to Association of Religion Data Archives (ARDA), in 2010 the largest denominations in New Mexico were the Catholic Church, the Southern Baptist Convention, The Church of Jesus Christ of Latter-day Saints, and the United Methodist Church.

 According to the 2010 U.S. census, 28.5% of the population age 5 and older speak Spanish at home, while 3.5% speak Navajo.

-In 2012 and 2016 Gary Johnson ran for president from the Libertarian Party.
+In 2012, Gary Johnson, who was governor of New Mexico from 1995 to 2003, ran for president from the Libertarian Party.

 In 2012, New Mexico was the only state to see a decline in its immigrant population.

-In December 2013, the New Mexico Supreme Court issued a unanimous ruling directing all county clerks to issue marriage licenses to same-sex couples, thereby making New Mexico the 17th state to recognize same-sex marriage statewide.
+In December 2013, the New Mexico Supreme Court ruled that all county clerks must issue marriage licenses to same-sex couples, making New Mexico the 17th state to recognize same-sex marriage statewide.

-In 2013, a BioScience Center was opened in Albuquerque, the state's first private incubator for biotechnology startups.
+In 2013, the BioScience Center opened in Albuquerque, the state's first private incubator for biotechnology startups.

 In January 2016, New Mexico sued the United States Environmental Protection Agency over negligence after the 2015 Gold King Mine waste water spill.